 “No one should have to struggle to afford something that is so essential for them to live a healthy life.
 Water companies have the power to change this by dipping into their own pockets to increase the amount of support on offer.”

 CCWater’s report also shows there has been a steady rise in the number of customers in vulnerable circumstances who have signed up for the wide range of additional support services that are available through water companies’ Priority Services Registers.
 These services might include extra help for customers when a water supply is interrupted or bills in large print, braille and audio formats.

 Over the past five years the number of customers signed up to these registers has increased by nearly 40 per cent but CCWater remains concerned about the large regional variations in take-up.
 This suggests some water companies have a lot more to do to raise awareness of the extra support customers can tap into.

-Customers in need of financial or other forms of assistance can find out more by visiting www.ccwater.org.uk or contacting their own water company.
+Customers in need of financial or other forms of assistance can find out more on our website or contacting their own water company.

 Staying afloat – key facts on water bills